usnistgov/dioptra/docs/source/tutorials/example-tensorflow-adversarial-patches.rst

 This demo provides three different versions of the adversarial patch attack on separate image classification datasets and model architectures.
 The three available Jupyter notebooks explore the following poisoning attacks:

--  ``demo-mnist-patches.ipynb``: Applies adversarial patch attack on the MNIST dataset.
+-  ``demo-mnist-patches.ipynb``: Applies adversarial patch attack on the :term:`MNIST` dataset.
 Includes preprocessing and adversarial training defenses.
 -  ``demo-fruits360-patches.ipynb``: Applies adversarial patch attack on Fruits360 dataset.
 Includes adversarial training defenses.
 -  ``demo-imagenet-patches.ipynb``: Applies attack on the ImageNet dataset.
 Uses a pretrained model with the ``init`` entrypoint, rather than train a new model with the ``train`` entrypoint.

 Users are welcome to run the demos in any order.
-The MNIST demo takes the shortest time to complete and contains an additional set of defense examples.
+The :term:`MNIST` demo takes the shortest time to complete and contains an additional set of defense examples.
 For more information regarding attack and defense parameters, please see the attack and defense sections of the `MLflow Entrypoint Overview <#MLflow-Entrypoint-Overview>`__ section.

 Users can also explore the following preprocessing defenses from their associated defense entry points: